 When the stomach lining is inflamed, less protective mucus and fewer enzymes are produced, reducing the level of protection for the stomach lining.

 Gastritis may be acute or chronic.
-If the onset is severe and sudden, it is called acute gastritis and if it lasts for a long time, it is called chronic gastritis.
-If left untreated, chronic gastritis may last for years.
-Erosive gastritis includes inflammation as well as erosion or ulceration of the stomach lining.
-Bleeding may also occur.
+If the onset is severe and sudden, it is called acute gastritis.
+If it lasts for a long time, it is called chronic gastritis.

 Acute gastritis may be caused by toxins, nonsteroidal anti-inflammatory drugs (NSAIDs) and excessive alcohol consumption.
 Other causes of acute gastritis include major surgery, trauma, burns or severe infection.
 Acute gastritis may also occur as a result of bariatric (weight loss) procedures that involve banding or reconstructing the digestive tract.

-Long term or chronic gastritis can be caused by infections with bacteria such as Helicobacter pylori.
-Certain diseases can also predispose to gastritis and these include chronic bile reflux, pernicious anemia and autoimmune disorders.
-Excessive stress can also cause gastritis.
+Long-term or chronic gastritis can be caused by infections with bacteria such as Helicobacter pylori.
+Certain diseases can also predispose patients to gastritis.
+These diseases include chronic bile reflux, pernicious anemia and autoimmune disorders.

-Some of the common symptoms of gastritis include:
+Some of the most common symptoms of gastritis include:

 - Abdominal pain, especially in the upper abdomen

 - Changes in bowel habits or abdominal upset